dkaiser014/gobup/README.md

 ## TODO's
 * Write the tests for the **bup commit** command
+* Change the file structure of the program
 * Gracefully end the execution of the program
 * Allow the user to input specific files in **bup add** command